ryohidaka/pixiv-backup-workflow/README.md

 Get a list of users that the logged-in user is following.
 Output the CSV and commit the difference.

+### Backup Bookmarks

+Get bookmarks.
+Output the CSV and commit the difference.

 ## Related

 - [pixivpy](https://github.com/upbit/pixivpy)